jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 # All Lies

-This is cleaned version of the steps I took.
+This is cleaned up version of the steps I took.
 It's not really in order.
 In reality, I started by ignoring the problem and convincing myself it couldn't affect me.
 Then I tried to use DTrace and failed.
 DTrace never seems to work well on Macs.
 So I moved to Linux and recompiled GHC and added tracing to the `EventManager` and dumped the eventlog.

-I decided this was an oppurtunity to read ["BPF Performance Tools"](http://www.brendangregg.com/bpf-performance-tools-book.html) and it was helpful.
-I starting to dive through the Linux network stack using the `bpftrace`'s `kstack` call to understand the sequences of functions for sending and recieving data on localhost.
+I decided this was an opportunity to read ["BPF Performance Tools"](http://www.brendangregg.com/bpf-performance-tools-book.html) and it was helpful.
+I wandered through the Linux network stack using the `bpftrace`'s `kstack` call to understand the sequences of functions for sending and recieving data on localhost.
 I learned a lot.
 It was very interesting.
 It was an inefficent way to solve this bug.

 I made a bunch of wrong turns but steps above are what ulimately helped after I tried many things that didn't.
+I got lucky finding `tcp_poll`.
+In the retrospect debugging with kernel symbols might have been a better approach.
+Something to try next time.

-# Finally Words on PostgreSQL Notifications.
+# Final Words on PostgreSQL Notifications.

-Back the bug that started this all.
+Back to the bug that started this all.

 Now that I understand the mechanics of the issue can the bug be fixed?

-There are two ways to avoid the bug that I see.
+I see two ways to avoid the bug `hasql-notification` has.

-One is two use a simpler implementation of waiting for a PostgreSQL notification, which assumes the connection used for waiting will not be used for anything else.
+One is two use a simpler implementation which assumes the connection used for waiting will not be used for anything else.
 This is the approach I took with [`libpq-postgresql-notify`](https://hackage.haskell.org/package/postgresql-libpq-notify).

 `lpsmith`'s original notification design is very clever.
 It is written in a way where it, in theory, can wait for a notification while freeing the connection up for other operations.

-However due to the semantics of `threadWaitRead`, we have to be very careful no calls to `recvfrom` are made without `epoll_wait` returning first.
-It might be possible to do this using the approach `cocreature` developed where a `threadWaitRead` is placed between calls to `sendQuery` and `getResult`.
-However care will have to be taken to do the same with `consumeInput` or anythiing else that can call `recvfrom` on the connection anywhere inside the `libpq` codebase.
-I don't have enough `libpq` mastery to know for sure this approach will succeed but I'm hopeful.
+However due to the semantics of `threadWaitRead` we have to be very careful no calls to `recvfrom` are made without `epoll_wait` returning first.
+It might be possible to do this using the a similar approach to one `cocreature` developed.

+I think one would need to call `threadWaitReadSTM` *before* a call to `sendQuery` and then *wait* on it after the `sendQuery` call and before a call to `getResult`.
+I'm not positive this eliminates all races between the query thread and the notification, but otherwise one might block before `getResult` forever.
+Also care will have to be taken to do the same with `consumeInput` or anythiing else that can call `recvfrom` on the connection anywhere inside the `libpq` codebase.

+This solution seems possible but easy to mess up.

-Now, back to releasing `hasql-queue`.
+Something to think about more in the future, back to releasing `hasql-queue`.